AmplitudeAudio/doc-sdk/docs/api/engine/SwitchContainerItem/index.md

 !!! variable "bool m_continueBetweenStates"

-    Whether to continue playing this item when the SwitchContainer
+    Whether to continue playing this item when the `SwitchContainer`
              * changes its state between one of the values where this item is registered.

-    If this value is set to `false,` each the sound will be stopped and played again from the beginning.
+    If this value is set to `false`, each sound will be stopped and played again from the beginning.